CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ### Project structure

 - **`src/pages`** - Directory for Next.js pages.
 By default there's `index.tsx` created by CLI.
-You can rename it to .jsx if you don't want to work with Typescript (which is discouraged).
+You can rename it to .jsx if you don't want to work with TypeScript (which is discouraged).
-- **`static`** - Directory for static files your theme will use.
-Files from this directory will be copied into `public` directory of the CMS on Theme/Plugin installation/update.
+- **`static`** - Directory for static files (images).
+Files from this directory will be copied into `public` directory of the CMS, from where they will be served by server to frontend.
+You can access your files through following pattern: `/themes/${packageName}/${pathInStaticDir}`.
-Your files in the `public` will have a path that follows the pattern: `/themes/${packageName}/${pathRelativelyStaticDir}`.
 Image example:  `<img src="/themes/@cromwell/theme-store/free_shipping.png" />`
 - **`cromwell.config.js`** - [Config file for your Theme/Plugin.](/docs/development/module-config)

 ### Compile

-To make Theme work with the CMS we need to run an additional [pre-build phase](#pre-build-phase).
+To make your Theme work with the CMS we need to run additional [pre-build phase](#pre-build-phase).
 With that you cannot directly use Next.js CLI, but Cromwell CLI has a replacement which works in a similar way.
 To start development server with watcher (same as `next dev`):
 ```
 npx cromwell build -w